mlflow/mlflow/docs/source/model-registry.rst

 **[New] Environmental separation**

-In mature DevOps and MLOps workflows, organizations may set up environments to promote code and models across.
-With proper separation and access controls, these environments enable continuous integration and deployment for code and models.
-Organizations usually have a dev, a staging, and a prod environment.
-Thanks to the introduction of :ref:`MLflow Authentication <auth>`, you can use registered models to express access-controlled environments for your MLflow models.
-One registered model can correspond to each environment and you can use the new :meth:`~mlflow.client.MlflowClient.copy_model_version` client API to promote your models across them.
+In mature DevOps and MLOps workflows, organizations use separate environments (typically, dev, staging, and prod) with access controls to enable quick development without compromising stability in production.
+With :ref:`MLflow Authentication <auth>`, you can use registered models to express access-controlled environments for your MLflow models.
+For example, you can create registered models corresponding to each combination of environment and business problem (e.g. `prod.ml_team.revenue_forecasting`, `dev.ml_team.revenue_forecasting`) and configure permissions accordingly.
+Automate model retraining against your production registered models, or for simple model deployment use cases, use :meth:`~mlflow.client.MlflowClient.copy_model_version` to promote model versions across registered models.

 Migrating models away from stages
 ---------------------------------